History of personal computers: Altair 8800

-Development of the single-chip microprocessor was the gateway to the popularization of cheap, easy to use, and truly personal computers.
-It was only a matter of time before one such design was able to hit a sweet spot in terms of pricing and performance, and that machine is generally considered to be the Altair 8800, from MITS, a small company that produced electronics kits for hobbyists.
+It was only a matter of time before one personal computer design was able to hit a sweet spot in terms of pricing and performance, and that machine is generally considered to be the Altair 8800, from MITS, a small company that produced electronics kits for hobbyists.

-The Altair was introduced in a Popular Electronics magazine article in the January 1975 issue.
-In keeping with MITS's earlier projects, the Altair was sold in kit form, although a relatively complex one consisting of four circuit boards and many parts.
+The Altair 8800 was introduced in a Popular Electronics magazine article in the January 1975 issue (published in late 1974).
+In keeping with MITS' earlier projects, the Altair was sold in kit form, although a relatively complex one consisting of four circuit boards and many parts.
 Priced at only $400, the Altair tapped into pent-up demand and surprised its creators when it generated thousands of orders in the first month.
 Unable to keep up with demand, MITS sold the design after about 10,000 kits had shipped.

 The introduction of the Altair spawned an entire industry based on the basic layout and internal design.
-New companies like Cromemco started up to supply add-on kits, while Microsoft was founded to supply a BASIC interpreter for the systems.
+New companies like Cromemco started up to supply add-on kits.
 Soon after, a number of complete "clone" designs, typified by the IMSAI 8080, appeared on the market.
 This led to a wide variety of systems based on the S-100 bus introduced with the Altair, machines of generally improved performance, quality and ease-of-use.

-The Altair, and early clones, were relatively difficult to use.
-The machines contained no operating system in ROM, so starting it up required a machine language program to be entered by hand via front-panel switches, one location at a time.
-The program was typically a small driver for an attached cassette tape reader, which would then be used to read in another "real" program.
-Later systems added bootstrapping code to improve this process, and the machines became almost universally associated with the CP/M operating system, loaded from floppy disk.
+The Altair was relatively difficult to use.
+No peripherals were supplied with the machine.
+It did not include a keyboard or display or even any circuitry that might control such devices.
+One possible mode of operation was via a teletype terminal with the addition of a serial interface card.
+The Teletype Corporation model ASR 33 was a popular choice, being commonly used with minicomputers of the era, but was both expensive and difficult for an individual to obtain.
+The teletype cost several times the price of the Altair and the manufacturer was not used to retail sales.
+Often the teletypes had to be acquired through secondary markets.

-The Altair created a new industry of microcomputers and computer kits, with many others following, such as a wave of small business computers in the late 1970s based on the Intel 8080, Zilog Z80 and Intel 8085 microprocessor chips.
-Most ran the CP/M-80 operating system developed by Gary Kildall at Digital Research.
-CP/M-80 was the first popular microcomputer operating system to be used by many different hardware vendors, and many software packages were written for it, such as WordStar and dBase II.
+The Altair contained no operating system or other software in ROM, so starting it up required a machine language program to be entered by hand via front-panel switches, one location at a time.
+The program was typically a small driver for an attached cassette tape reader, which would then be used to read in a larger program.
+Later systems added bootstrapping code to improve this process and would run the CP/M operating system loaded from floppy disk.